CarlKho-Minerva/HackMit/README.md

-# Veo-3 Gallery
+# Viral-Veo

-A professional AI video generation and publishing platform built for HackMIT 2025.
+A professional AI video generation and publishing platform.
 Generate videos with Google's Veo-3 AI and automatically publish them to YouTube through a complete cloud pipeline.

 ## 🚀 Quick Start